 The remainder of stainless steel alloys are made up of 7-10 other elements.
 Stainless steel alloys can contain smaller amounts of sulfur, silicon, copper, carbon, nitrogen, and manganese.
 These elements can make the alloy harder or softer, improve machinability, and increase the corrosion resistance.

 Steel is another commonly used metal alloy that’s incredibly diverse.
 Steel alloys are made with 95-99% iron.
 Surprisingly, pure iron isn’t useful for parts or building materials because it’s soft and brittle.
 It’s easily bent and malleable, until other elements are added to create a steel alloy.

 Adding a small amount of carbon to the iron makes it hard, and usable for durable parts and building materials.
 But, adding too much carbon makes the alloy more difficult to machine.
-To improve machinability, elements like sulfur and lead are added to create free machining steel alloys.
+To improve the machinability of steel, elements like sulfur and lead are added to create free machining steel alloys.

 Pure aluminum is a great material, but it lacks strength and durability needed to make usable parts.
 To increase the tensile strength, zinc and manganese are added to aluminum alloys.
 Chromium can also be added to increase the corrosion resistance of the aluminum parts.

 Stronger aluminum alloys are significantly lighter than steel and stainless steel, and commonly used in the aerospace industry.

 Most aluminum alloys are 85-95% aluminum.
 This keeps the benefits that aluminum offers–mainly the excellent strength-to-weight ratio.

 Copper is one of the best conductors of electricity and heat.
 So, pure copper (99%+) is used for electrical wiring.
 But, copper is soft and flexible, so copper alloys are used for parts that need more strength and durability.